Luke James (footballer): Forest Green Rovers

 On 13 July 2017, James signed for League Two club Forest Green Rovers on a free transfer, signing a two-year contract.
 He scored his first goal for Forest Green in an EFL Trophy tie against Newport County on 29 August 2017.

 Hartlepool United

 On 13 July 2018, James re-joined National League side Hartlepool United for the third time.
 James completed 11 assists for his side in the 2018–19 season.
 At the end of the 2018–19 season, James was chosen as the Fans' Player of the Year.

 Barrow

 In July 2020, James re-joined newly promoted League Two side Barrow after failing to agree a new contract at Hartlepool.
 He left Barrow after two seasons with the club.

 York City

-In July 2022, James signed for newly-promoted team York City.
+In July 2022, James signed for newly promoted team York City.
+He was released by the club after one season.

+South Shields

+On 13 June 2023, James signed for newly promoted National League North side South Shields.
+In March 2024, James moved on loan to fellow National League North side Blyth Spartans on loan until the end of the season.

+On 15 June 2024, James joined Northern Premier League Premier Division side Morpeth Town on a season-long loan deal.

+He was released by South Shields at the end of the 2024–25 season.

+Morpeth Town

+Following his departure from South Shields, James joined Morpeth Town permanently in June 2025 on a two-year deal.
+The move also saw him take up a coaching role in the club's academy.